 B. Regional Agreements

 Describe any regional agreements or arrangements to be supported with YOBG funds.

-The El Dorado County Probation Department currently contracts with the Madera County Probation Department to utilize their Juvenile Detention Facility located at 28219 Avenue 14, Madera, CA 93638.
+The El Dorado County Probation Department currently contracts with Placer and Madera County Probation Departments to utilize their Juvenile Detention Facilities on an as needed basis.